Yusei-Maekawa/AtCoderSolutions/README.md

+# AtCoder C++ Development Environment

+A containerized development environment for AtCoder competitive programming with C++.

+## Features

+- **Dev Container Setup**: Automated development environment with Docker
+- **Custom Bash Prompt**: Smart path display with problem detection
+- **Stack Size Optimization**: Prevents overflow in recursive algorithms
+- **Pre-configured Tools**: AtCoder CLI, Online Judge Tools, and AtCoder Library
+- **VS Code Integration**: Automatic extension installation and configuration

 ## Usage

-For detailed instructions on how to use this project, please visit [my blog](https://kaiyou9.com/atcoder-cpp-env/).
+For detailed instructions on how to use this project, please visit [the original tutorial](https://kaiyou9.com/atcoder-cpp-env/).

 ## Tools Used